-Criminal Behaviour Order
+7.7 Criminal Behaviour Order

-The Criminal Behaviour Order (CBO) is available on conviction for any criminal offence in any criminal court.
+The Criminal Behaviour Order is available on conviction for any criminal offence in any criminal court.
 The order is aimed at tackling the most serious and persistent offenders where their behaviour has brought them before a criminal court.

-The Criminal Behaviour Order can deal with a wide range of anti-social behaviours following the individual's conviction for a criminal offence, for example, threatening violence against others in the community, persistently being drunk and aggressive in public or criminal damage.
+The Criminal Behaviour Order can deal with a wide range of anti-social behaviours following the individual's conviction for a criminal offence, for example, threatening violence against others in the community, persistently being drunk and aggressive in public, or criminal damage.
 It is a criminal offence if an offender fails to comply, without reasonable excuse, with either the requirements or prohibitions in the Criminal Behaviour Order.
 The court has the power to impose serious penalties on conviction, including fines or prison sentences, or both.

-Community Protection Notice
+7.8 Community Protection Notice

-The Community Protection Notice (CPN) is intended to deal with particular, on-going problems or nuisances which negatively affect the community's quality of life by targeting those responsible.
-A warning letter must be issued, prior to the Community Protection Notice being served, requesting the nuisance behaviour to cease.
+The Community Protection Notice is intended to deal with particular, on-going problems or nuisances which negatively affect the community's quality of life by targeting those responsible.
+A warning letter (Community Protection Warning) must be issued, prior to the Community Protection Notice being served, requesting the nuisance behaviour to cease.

-A Community Protection Notice can be served if the Council is satisfied on reasonable grounds that the conduct of the individual, business or organisation:
+A Community Protection Notice can be served if the Council has sufficient evidence and is satisfied on reasonable grounds that the conduct of the individual, business or organisation:

-- is having a detrimental effect on the quality of life of those in the locality;
+- is having a detrimental effect on the quality of life of those in the locality,

-- is persistent or continuing in nature; and
+- is persistent or continuing in nature, and

 - is unreasonable.

-Community Protection Notices can only be issued for behaviours that are persistent or continuing and unreasonable.
+Community Protection Notices can only be issued for behaviours that are persistent, continuing and unreasonable and must take into account any diagnosed physical or mental health conditions which may affect the behaviour concerned.

-Public Spaces Protection Order
+7.9 Public Spaces Protection Order

 Public Spaces Protection Orders (PSPOs) are intended to deal with a particular nuisance or problem in a particular area that is detrimental to the local community's qualify of life, by imposing conditions on the use of that area which apply to everyone.
 They are designed to ensure the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour.
 Examples include restricting the consumption of alcohol in a public space, restricting dogs from a children's playground, and keeping dogs on leads.
+Other methods of dealing with the ASB should be explored before the making of a Public Spaces Protection Order.

-Closure Order
+7.10 Closure Order

 The closure power is a fast, flexible power that can be used to protect victims and communities by quickly closing premises that are causing nuisance or disorder.
 The power comes in two stages: the closure notice and the closure order which are intrinsically linked.
 The closure notice can be used by the Council or the police out of court.
-Following the issuing of a closure notice, an application must be made to the magistrates" court for a closure order, unless the closure notice has been cancelled Breaching a closure notice or temporary order is a criminal offence carrying a penalty of either imprisonment or a fine or both.
+Following the issuing of a closure notice, an application must be made to the magistrates' court for a closure order, unless the closure notice has been cancelled Breaching a closure notice or temporary order is a criminal offence carrying a penalty of either imprisonment or a fine or both.